nhsconnect/national-authentication/pages/Implementation/ImpGuide_ASPExample.md

 ```
 ## Running the application

-To execute an a login flow, remember to set the `Authorization`, the `ClientID`, and the `ClientSecret`.
+To execute an a login flow, remember to set the `authorisation`, the `ClientID`, and the `ClientSecret`.
 If you haven’t already set up an CAS ID account, go to [Here](ImpGuide_Reg.html) to do that.

 Hit F5 and you’re off.
 Once the front page has opened up click the Login menu at the top.